-Impact (Class) Mitigation Measure (MMs) Location Monitoring/ Reporting Action Effectiveness Criteria Responsible Agency Timing Response, and California State Lands Commission staffs, and in coordination with these agencies, take immediate steps to clean up or repair such leaks and prevent public exposure to any hazards.
+Impact (Class) Mitigation Measure (MMs) Location Monitoring/ Reporting Action Effectiveness Criteria Responsible Agency Timing Commission staffs, and in coordination with these agencies, take immediate steps to clean up or repair such leaks and prevent public exposure to any hazards .
 MM S-4e.
 Quantitative Risk Assessment (QRA) and Implementation of QRA- Recommended Measures.
 Prior to issuance of land use permits, Venoco shall prepare a QRA to determine long-term risk of upset potential for the PRC 421 facilities.
-The QRA should assume the best estimate of life of the project based upon the possibility that production could continue for over 20 years.
+The QRA should assume the best estimate of life of the project.
 The QRA shall identify any deficient facilities with potential for creation of hazards associated with production from PRC 421 and processing of oil/gas/water at the Ellwood Onshore Facility and identify any improvements needed to reduce such hazards to acceptable levels The QRA shall be submitted to the California State Lands Commission, City of Goleta, Santa Barbara County Fire Department Fire Protection Division staffs for review and comment prior to approval.
 Subsequent to approval, Venoco shall implement any modifications to facilities or processes recommended in the QRA.
 PRC 421 and EOF Venoco shall ensure that a QRA is prepared for PRC 421 and facilities altered under the Project (i.e., pipelines, EOF).
 Venoco shall implement measures recommended in the approved QRA.
 Implementation of this measure would ensure that risks from the Project to the public are identified, quantified, and reduced to the extent possible.
-City of Goleta, CSLC Prior to issuance of land use clearances Release of Oil or Hazardous Materials from the Crude Oil Flowline MM S-5a.
-Install Pipeline Warning Markers.
-Venoco shall modify Project design to include installation of several pipeline markers, with reflective warning tape, along the 6-inch line to identify the pipeline route and associated excavation hazards.
-Venoco shall submit the At PRC 421 Venoco shall install pipeline warning markers along the 6- inch line to identify the pipeline route and associated excavation by alerting future City of Goleta Prior to the finalization of Project design
+City of Goleta, CSLC Prior to issuance of land use clearances Impact S-5: Potential for Release of Oil or Hazardous Materials from the Crude Oil Flowline Project operations could result in the release of oil or hazardous materials from the crude oil flowline as oil is MM S-5a.
+Install Pipeline Warning Markers .
+Venoco shall modify Project design to include installation of several pipeline markers with reflective warning tape along the 6-inch line to identify the pipeline route and associated excavation hazards.
+Venoco shall submit the modified Project design to the City of Goleta for review and approval prior to issuance of the Land Use Permit.
+At PRC 421 Venoco shall install pipeline warning markers along the 6-inch line to identify the pipeline route and associated excavation hazards.
+This measure would reduce the risk of release of oil or hazardous materials by alerting future workers in the area of the pipeline location.
+City of Goleta Prior to the finalizing Project design